 Resources to use along with this tool:

 Waters, V., Sam, A., Dees, R., & AFIRM Team.
 (2022).
 IEP to EBP Tool.
-The University of North Carolina at Chapel Hill, Frank Porter Graham Child Development Institute, Autism Focused Intervention Modules and Resources. https://afirm.fpg.unc.edu/selecting-ebp
+The University of North Carolina at Chapel Hill, Frank Porter Graham Child Development Institute, Autism Focused Intervention Resources and Modules. https://afirm.fpg.unc.edu/selecting-ebp